 Stop focusing on what other people think or will think

 People will always have opinions, I mean have you met people?!
 Worrying about what people will say or think if you did this or that is a sure way to remain stuck.
 Start your side project, show off your creations or talk about what you’re passionate about.
-Yes, it’s hard to put yourself out there especially when it’s something that’s really dear to you but keep in mind that your true friends will support you and those who criticize you wish they could be you.
+Yes, it’s hard to put yourself out there especially when it’s something that’s really dear to you but keep in mind that your true friends will support you and those who criticize you rarely know what they are talking about.